apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

 - **Fix batch ack set recycled multiple times**

-Fix batch ackset recycled multiple times.
+Fix batch ack set recycled multiple times.
 The root cause is a race condition in group ack flush and cumulative Ack.
-So add recycled state check for the ackset.
+So add recycled state check for the ack set.

 For more information about implementation details, see [PR-7409](https://github.com/apache/pulsar/pull/7409).